ropensci/roweb3/content/blog/2021-03-16-ropensci-news/index.md

 Dear rOpenSci friends, it's time for our monthly news roundup!
 Some housekeeping first:
 We've been changing the infrastructure of our newsletter a bit so please update your RSS and JSON feeds to `https://ropensci.org/tags/newsletter/index.xml` and `https://ropensci.org/tags/newsletter/index.json`, respectively.
-You can read this post [on our blog](/blog/2021/03/15/ropensci-news).
+You can read this post [on our blog](/blog/2021/03/16/ropensci-news).
 Now let's dive into the activity at and around rOpenSci!

 ## rOpenSci HQ

-Our R-universe project now has [its own page on our website](/r-universe/)! :rocket:
+Our R-universe project now has [its own page on our website](/r-universe/)! :rocket: The R-universe platform is a new umbrella project under which we experiment with various new ideas for improving publication and discovery of research software in R.

 Regarding another exciting project of ours...
 We've run the first comm call of our series on the [statistical software review project](/stat-software-review/)! [rOpenSci Statistical Software Testing and Peer Review](/commcalls/feb2021-statsreview/) took place on March 2nd.
 The video recording (including closed captions) and resources as well as a summary have been [posted](/blog/2021/03/09/commcall-stats/).